Schulze & Burch Finds Success—and Reinvests—in Intralox DirectDrive Systems

-A friction-driven spiral cooler used to cool toasted pastry products was hugely impairing operation at the Schulze & Burch facility in Searcy, Arkansas.
-Excessive inside belt edge movement disrupted product alignment and increased tension caused belt modules to snap.
-With every snap, surrounding product had to be scrapped due to risk of contamination, and production had to stop for repairs.
-Schulze & Burch estimates losses of hundreds of thousands of dollars in both lost product and unscheduled downtime costs whenever the belt snapped.
+A friction-driven spiral used to cool toasted pastry products was inhibiting operations at the Schulze & Burch facility in Searcy, Arkansas.
+Excessive inside belt edge movement disrupted product alignment and increased tension, causing belt modules to snap.
+Each time it happened, product had to be scrapped due to risk of foreign material contamination and production stopped for repairs and cleaning.
+Schulze & Burch sustained losses in the hundreds of thousands of dollars due to lost product and unscheduled downtime costs whenever the belt snapped.
 And it happened regularly.

 Plant officials increased sanitation efforts, added preventive maintenance inspections, installed multiple belt sensors, lubricated wearstrips, and invested $500,000 in aligning equipment.
 Nothing worked.
 The friction-driven spiral remained the facility’s most troublesome conveyor.
 Schulze & Burch needed to replace it with new technology that would run consistently, remove product contamination risks, and eliminate unscheduled downtime.

 While attending PACK EXPO in 2013, several Schulze & Burch employees came across the Intralox exhibit.
 Impressed by the spirals on display, they inquired about a solution to replace their problematic friction-driven spiral cooler.
 Intralox recommended its patented, low-tension DirectDrive System (DDS) and arranged for Schulze & Burch staff to see it in action at another facility.
 Convinced they found the perfect solution, plant officials purchased a DirectDrive spiral cooler and had it up and running the following spring.